-We know that divorce can be very difficult.
-There are many decisions to worry about, including what happens to the shared residence.
-There are generally two alternatives when it comes to real estate - it can be sold and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the residence.
+Finalizing a divorce involves many decisions, including "Who gets the house".
+There are generally two choices when discussing the house - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would be wise to get an appraisal of the common real estate.

-Contact us Superior Appraisals, Inc. can assist if you need an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us Superior Appraisals, Inc. can help if you need an appraisal related to a divorce or other division of assets.

-IA attorneys as well as accountants rely on our opinions when ascertaining real property values for estates, divorces, or other disputes needing a value opinion.
-We have a lot of expertise working with everyone involved and are standing by to assist your needs.
-We submit appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in IA and accountants rely on our opinions when ascertaining real property values for estates, divorces, or other disputes depending on a value opinion.
+We have a great deal of expertise dealing with all the parties involved and are standing by to assist your needs.
+We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-For attorneys working with a divorce, your case's material facts often needs an appraisal to determine fair market value for the residential real estate involved.
-Often the divorce date differs from the date you ordered the appraisal.
-We're comfortable with the processes and all that it takes to perform a retroactive appraisal with an effective date and Fair Market Value conclusion that matches the date of divorce.
-We perform many divorce appraisals (unfortunately) and we understand that they need to be handled with total professionalism.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, guaranteeing you the utmost discretion.
+As a lawyer representing a client in a divorce, your case's research regularly needs an appraisal to ascertain fair market value for the residential real estate involved.
+A lot of the time the divorce date differs from the date you purchased the appraisal.
+We're accustomed to the procedures and what's mandatory to do a retroactive appraisal with an effective date and Fair Market Value estimate corresponding to the date of divorce.
+For each divorce appraisal we handle we keep in mind that they need to be handled with total professionalism.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, guaranteeing you the utmost discretion.